PsyTeachR/msc-data-skills/docs/01-intro.md

 ```
 ##
-##  I have what doctors call "directional insanity".
-I once got lost on an escalator.
+##  You know, I thought I'd have a stomachache right now, but weirdly...
+I do.
 ##
 ##  ~ Chidi
-##  YA BASIC!
+##  Oh, so now I'm supposed to be nice and make friends and treat her with mutual respect?
 ##
 ##  ~ Eleanor
 ```